 Free Resources for Getting Shit Done

 The GoalsOnTrack productivity geniuses are giving away not one but four free ebooks on time management and goal-setting.
 All you have to do to get your free copies is subscribe to their email newsletter.

-29. Do you like the idea of planning ahead and keeping a to-do list, but hate the learning curve of working with productivity software?
+Do you like the idea of planning ahead and keeping a to-do list, but hate the learning curve of working with productivity software?
 Try WorkFlowy— it’s incredibly simple and you can use it to plan anything you can break down in words.

 Free Research Resources